FlatBallFlyer/IBM-Data-Merge-Utility-CLI/README.md

 # IBM Data Merge Utility v4.0.1 - CLI

 ## What Is IDMU-CLI
 The IBM Data Merge Utility CLI exposes the [IBM Data Merge Utility](http://flatballflyer.github.io/IBM-Data-Merge-Utility/) through a Command Line Interface.
 The IDMU-CLI provides a scalable multi-threaded merge engine that is suited to batch style processing.
-However, the current implementation of the JDBC Data Provider does not utilize a connection pool and may not perform as well as the JNDI data provider available in the Rest interface for JDBC enrichment actions.
+However, the current implementation of the JDBC Data Provider does not utilize a connection pool and may not perform as well as the JNDI data provider available in the Rest interface.
 If you are looking to use the CLI tool, please see the [release notes](https://github.com/FlatBallFlyer/IBM-Data-Merge-Utility-CLI/releases) section of the GitHub pages for this project for instructions.

 ---